 If you are unable to pay the amount due, you can enter a payment plan.
 You will not be subject to IRS collections actions if you are making a good faith effort to pay as agreed in installments.
 You can apply for a payment plan online.

-Another option is an offer in compromise, in which the IRS agrees to settle your tax debt for less than you owe.
-This is rarely approved, but may be an option if you can show you do not have the assets and income to pay the tax debt in question and that paying the full amount would create undue economic hardship.
+Another option is an offer in compromise, in which the IRS agrees to settle your back taxes for less than you owe.
+This is rarely approved, but may be an option if you can show you do not have the assets and income to pay the back taxes in question and that paying the full amount would create undue economic hardship.

 You can also request that the IRS note your account as currently not collectible (CNC).
 This means you are unable to afford any payments at this time.
 This does not necessarily prevent you from receiving a tax warrant, however.

 You also have the right to request a collections due process hearing with the IRS Appeals Board.
 This is especially important if you have received notice of a lien or levy.